ralphxlaurence/Portfolio/README.md

 If you'd like to contribute, feel free to fork the repository and create a pull request.

-## Free to Contact me:
+## Feel free to Contact me:

-Ralph Laurence A. Batang
+Name: Ralph Laurence A. Batang
 Email: ralph.batang@gmail.com / mrlbatang@tip.edu.ph